dogechain-lab/dogechain-docs/docs/get-started/set-up-ibft-locally.md

 For a node to successfully establish connectivity, it must know which `bootnode` server to connect to in order to gain information about all the remaining nodes on the network.
 The `bootnode` is sometimes also known as the `rendezvous` server in p2p jargon.

-`bootnode` is not a special instance of the jury node.
-Every jury node can serve as a `bootnode`, but every jury node needs to have a set of bootnodes specified which will be contacted to provide information on how to connect with all remaining nodes in the network.
+`bootnode` is not a special instance of the dogechain node.
+Every dogechain node can serve as a `bootnode`, but every dogechain node needs to have a set of bootnodes specified which will be contacted to provide information on how to connect with all remaining nodes in the network.

 To create the connection string for specifying the bootnode, we will need to conform